 No Place To Call Home

-This film highlights the destructive impact that homelessness and eviction has on young lives and how their future chances in life all suffer.
+This film highlights the destruction that homelessness and eviction has on young lives and the impact it leaves on their future opportunities.

 Series Duration: 1 x 59'